joemoose/psiops/docs/playing.md

 ### Operational Mode

 The majority of the game unfolds in *operational mode*.
-This mode emphasizes your unit’s actions and the mission’s flow — planning, infiltrating, problem‑solving, and exploring.
+This mode emphasizes your squad’s actions and the mission’s flow — planning, infiltrating, problem‑solving, and exploring.
 Time and distance are abstract.
 Minutes, hours, or days may pass during a single activity, depending on what matters to the story.
 The GM doesn’t track movement rates or distances unless they become relevant.

-If your unit needs to cross a forest, stake out a building, or wait for sunrise, that scene occurs next unless something interesting interrupts.
+If your squad needs to cross a forest, stake out a building, or wait for sunrise, that scene occurs next unless something interesting interrupts.

 ### Combat Mode